PlusInsta/discord-plus/README.md

 * UI corner roundness
 * Overall spacing

-If customizing the theme is difficult, [our server](https://discord.gg/invite/2Jwh2nS) has a detailed FAQ with answers to common questions!
-If that still doesn't solve your problem, we're usually available in #support.
+If customizing the theme is difficult, [my Discord server](https://discord.gg/invite/2Jwh2nS) has a detailed FAQ with answers to common questions!
+If that still doesn't solve your problem, someone may volunteer to help you in the #get-help channel.